Have questions about the Columbia University Genetic Counseling Graduate Program? We have answers.

 The genetic counseling profession is rapidly expanding and diversifying.
 You can visit the NSGC website for more career information or contact us to talk further.
 You are also encouraged to shadow a genetic counselor, which is discussed above in the previous question.

 Yes, scholarships and work study positions are available to students enrolling in the Genetic Counseling Graduate Program, which can reduce the total cost of attendance.
-Additionally, financial aid is available through the Office of Student Financial Aid and Planning.
+Learn more here.

 The program curriculum is rigorous and courses are scheduled to allow ample time for coursework, fieldwork, and research experiences.
-If you elect to work while in the program, you would need to discuss scheduling with program leadership in advance.
+If you elect to work while in the program, you are invited to discuss scheduling with program leadership in advance.

 Yes, VP&S has several on-campus housing options for students.
 For more information about both on- and off-campus housing, please visit our Office of Housing Services.